dimitri-nicolo/calico/_includes/master/aks-work-around.md

 ## Create cluster

-> **Note**: AKS will support creating cluster with Azure CNI plugin in transparent mode in future release.
-This section demostrate manual steps required in order to work around this limitation.
+> **Note**: AKS will support cluster creation with the Azure CNI plugin in transparent mode in a future release.
+This section demonstrates the manual steps required in order to work around this limitation.
-Replace command parameters for each azure CLI command with your own set of values.
+Replace command parameters for each azure CLI command below with your own set of values.
 {: .alert .alert-info}

 1. Create an AKS cluster with Azure CNI without network policy support.